-The Employer should provide general data which apply to the spiral case such as:
+The Employer should provide general data which applies to the manifold such as:

-- location, size and type of turbine inlet connection (specify tolerances); - location, size, and type of all other connections for peripheral or auxiliary systems (cooling water, potable water, service water, pressure relief devices, irrigation devices, etc.); - location, size and details of access for maintenance; - details of all indication and test connections and devices; - temporary and permanent transportation and erection support and handling devices.
+- location, size and type of turbine inlet connection (specify tolerances); - location, size, and type of all other connections for peripheral or auxiliary systems (brake jets, cooling water, potable water, service water, irrigation devices, etc.); - location, size and details of access for maintenance/inspection; - details of all indication and test connections and devices; - temporary and permanent transportation and erection support and handling devices.

-4.2 Stay ring
+4.2 Turbine housing

-As with the spiral case, the Employer should provide similar subsections beginning with a short description of the stay ring.
+As with the manifold, the Employer should provide similar subsections beginning with a short description of the turbine housing.

-- See 4.1.1.
+- See 4.1.1. - Generator supported by turbine cover and turbine housing (if required).